dxw/whippet/readme.md

 ```

 Whippet will by default pull this version of WordPress from git@git.dxw.net:wordpress/snapshot, so the
-version you specify must be a valid tag.
+version you specify must be a valid tag in that repo.
 You can use any repo, however, by specifying a repo location.
-For
-example, to use the official WordPress git repo:
+For example, to use the official WordPress git repo:

 ```
 wordpress = 3.9, https://github.com/WordPress/WordPress.git